 When a lease is terminated, it will usually be necessary for the lessor to take possession for a time in order to prepare the property for reletting and to secure a new tenant.
 A lessor should be entitled to recover the rentals due under the lease for this period if the damages awarded are to put him in as good a position as would performance by the lessee of his contractual obligations.
-The lessor should also be entitled to recover for his expenses in caring for the property during this time, for these are expenses that he would not have had to bear if the lessee had not abandoned the property or breached the lease.
+The lessor should also be entitled to recover for those expenses in caring for the property during this time that he would not have had to bear if the lessee had not abandoned the property or breached the lease.

-In some cases, too, a lessor may wish to give a lessee an opportunity to retract his repudiation or cure his breach and resume his obligations under the lease.
-If the lessor does so and the lessee does not accept the opportunity to cure his default, the lessor should be entitled to recover the full amount of the rentals due under the lease for this period of negotiation as well as his expenses in carlag for the property during this period.
+In some cases, too, a lessor may wish to give a lessee an opportunity to retract his repudiation or cure his breach and resume his obligations under the lesse.
+If the lessor does so and the lessee does not accept the opportunity to cure his default, the lessor should be entitled to recover the full amount of the rentals due under the lease for this period of negotiation as well as his expenses in caring for the property during this period.

-In addition, the lessor should be entitled to recover for his expenses in retaking possession of the property, repairing damage caused by the lessee, and in reletting the property.
+In addition, the lessor should be entitled to recover for his expenses in retaking possession of the property, making repairs that the lessee was obligated to make, and in releting the property.
 There may be other damages necessary to compensate the lessor for all of the detriment proximately caused by the lessee; if so, the lessor should be entitled to recover them also.
 Subdivision (b), which is based on Civil Code Section 3300, provides that all of the other damages a person is entitled to recover for the breach of a contract may be recovered by a lessor for the breach of his lease.
 This would include, of course, damages for the lessee's breach of specific covenants of the lease.

-Subdivision (b) is "subject to Section 3324" in order to make clear that any attorney's fees incurred by the lessor in enforcing his rights under the lease are not recoverable as incidental damages unless the lease specifically provides for the recovery of such fees by either the lessor or lessee.
+Subdivision (b) is made "subject to Section 3324" in order to make it clear that any attorney's fees incurred by the lessor in enforcing his rights under the lease are not recoverable as incidental damages unless the lease specifically provides for the recovery of such fees by either the lessor or the lessee.

-Section 3320 has been made subject to Section 3322 in order to make it clear that, under Section 3320 as under the law relating to contracts generally, the defaulting lessee is not liable for any consequences that the lessor can reasonably avoid.
+Section 3320 also is made subject to Section 3322 in order to make it clear that, as under the law relating to contracts generally, the defaulting lessee is not liable under Section 3320 for any consequences that the lessor can reasonably avoid.
 Moreover, if the lessor relets the property for a rental in excess of the rental provided in the original lease, the damages the lessor is entitled to recover under Section 3320 must be reduced accordingly.
+See Section 3322.

 § 3321.
-Lessee's damages upon termination of lease for breach
+Lessee's damages upon termination of lease for breach subdivision